 Our breakfast is in silence and on our own time schedule.
 As a community we eat our noon and evening meal together every day.
 We seek to have table reading as often as possible.

-Most days bring surprises, such as phone calls with good or sad news, a rare rainbow, beautiful flowers blooming, a great variety of birds at the feeder and even an occasional wild creature may wander in to our grounds — once it was a 5-foot long stray pig!
+Most days bring surprises, such as phone calls with good or sad news, a rare rainbow, beautiful flowers blooming, a great variety of birds at the feeder, and even an occasional wild creature that may wander onto our grounds — once it was a stray pig, five feet in length!

-Constant for each day is the Word of God that comforts, guides and enlightens us.
-We seek to live a life of balance allowing for a life that is joyful and refreshing.
-Our lives are full of opportunities to serve and love our Lord with our whole heart, mind, soul and strength so “That in all things God may be glorified.”
+Our constant of each day is the Word of God that comforts, guides, and enlightens us.
+We seek to live a life of balance, allowing for a life that is joyful and refreshing.
+Our lives are full of opportunities to serve and love our Lord with our whole heart, mind, soul and strength, “so that in all things God may be glorified” (1 Peter 4:11).